Ackermann Steering Geometry

 Path Planning

-Unlike holonomic drives, Ackermann systems are non-holonomic constraints.
-This requires specific path planning algorithms (like Reeds-Shepp) for effective navigation.
+Unlike holonomic drives, Ackermann systems have non-holonomic constraints.
+That means you need tailored path planning like Reeds-Shepp for smooth navigation.

 How It Works